ecomohr/ecomohr.github.io/README.md

 ## Notes

-Welcome to my collection of notes, inspired by my time at UC Berkeley where I had the opportunity to venture through courses like CS61A and beyond.
-These notes are like snapshots of my journey—a blend of learning, teaching, and the occasional "aha!" moment.
-Whether you're embarking on your coding journey or seeking to reinforce your understanding of programming basics, I hope these notes can act as a helpful resource!
+Welcome to my collection of notes, inspired by my time in college.

 **CS61a : Structure and Interpretation of Computer Programs** \
 [Control & Environments](first.pdf) \